-Coffee is such an integral part of everyday life that few of us stop to think what goes into growing the beans that make this hugely popular beverage.
+Coffee is such an important part of everyday life that few of us stop to think about what goes into growing the beans that make this hugely popular drink.

 The history and importance of coffee

 Legend has it that the energising effect of the coffee bean was first recognised by a 9th-century goatherd in the Kaffa province of Ethiopia, where the coffee tree originated.
 Coffee was almost certainly cultivated in Yemen long before the 15th century when Sufi mystics reportedly drank it to keep awake during extended hours of prayer.

 The drink was spread by Muslim pilgrims and traders across North Africa and the Middle East, where Arabian coffeehouses became centres of political activity.
 The Dutch planted coffee in Sri Lanka, India and Java in the late 1600s and later in South America.

 Within a few years, Dutch colonies became the main suppliers of coffee to Europe, its production associated with colonial expansion and slavery.
 Coffee soon became one of the most valuable primary products in world trade.
 The first UK coffee house was opened in Oxford in 1650, followed two years later by one in London.

 The rise of global coffee consumption

 Global coffee consumption has more than doubled over the last 50 years, from 4.2m tonnes in 1970 to over 10m tonnes in 2019/20.
 Coffee-producing countries consume 30 per cent of the world’s coffee, led by Brazil, whose consumption reached 1.3 million tonnes in 2019/20.
 The remaining 70 per cent of coffee produced is traded internationally; the US is the biggest importer, followed by Germany and Italy, while the UK is the 8th largest importer within the European Union, accounting for 3% of world coffee imports.